Lead-Built/leadbuilt-api-docs/docs/marketplace modules/CustomJs.md

 ## Wrapper functions

-HighLevel provides functions to render contextual data & some utilities that can help developers customize experience for the user.
+LeadBuilt provides functions to render contextual data & some utilities that can help developers customize experience for the user.

 ### 1. Local Storage and Cookies Management: